johngtait/hteo-publishing/README.md

 # hteo-publishing
-Hack the Edge Off publishing
+Resources for Hack the Edge Off publishing imprint.